AndreyAkifyev/GazeEstimation2020/README.md

 This is my first computer vision project.

-Files model_x.pkl and model_y.pkl are pretrained SVR model for predicting the gaze vector by eye landmarks.
+Files model_x.pkl and model_y.pkl are pretrained SVR models for predicting the gaze vector by eye landmarks.
 Notebook sandbox.ipynb contains my attempts to extract features from dataset UnityEyes and to train the SVR model with best hyperparameters.

 To install necessary libraries you may run: